IBM/aspera-sdk-js/.github/CONTRIBUTING.md

 ### 9. Updating a pull request

 Stay up to date with the activity in your pull request.
-Maintainers from the Aspera for Browser SDK team will be reviewing your work and making comments, asking questions and suggesting changes to be made before they merge your code.
+Maintainers from the Aspera Browser SDK team will be reviewing your work and making comments, asking questions and suggesting changes to be made before they merge your code.

 When you need to make a change, use the same method detailed above except you no longer need to run `git push -u origin { YOUR_BRANCH_NAME }` just `git push`.